 We have a URL format available that can do one of two things:

 - Partial Automation: Take the user to your publication’s home page, and pre-fill their email address in the subscribe box.

 - Full Automation: Take the user to your publication’s home page, pre-fill their email address and submit the subscribe form.

 For partial automation the URL is structured like this:

 and for full automation, simply add one additional parameter like this:

-When using this method you should be very careful with the wording on your opt in link.
-We would suggest very explicit wording like “Opt In” or “Subscribe Now”.
+When using this method you should be very careful with the wording on your opt-in link.
+We would suggest very explicit wording like “Opt-In” or “Subscribe Now”.
 You don’t want people to feel tricked into subscribing.

 One final recommendation.
-It’s probably worth publishing your first issue of content with Curated before sending out to your existing list.
+It’s probably worth publishing your first issue of content with Curated before sending it out to your existing list.
 This way, you can include a link to that issue so that potential subscribers can see the kind of content that they’ll be receiving.